 Use a Dedicated 1RM Workout Progression

 It might sound overly simple, but if you want a bigger bench press, then you have to train for a bigger bench press.
 The best way to do this is with a max bench workout.
 You’ll start light and every week for 8-16 weeks, you’ll add on weight, sets, and/or reps.
 These progressions (read more about progressive overload here) are usually based on your current 1RM, all culminating with your testing for a new 1RM at the end of the program.

-Dial in Your Technique
+Dial-in Your Technique

 Bench press performance can almost always be improved if your technique gets better.
 Too many guys just lie down on the bench, unrack the bar, and bench it.
-If this is all you’re doing, chances are you are your own worst enemy simply because you’re not being as efficient with strength you already have as you could be.
+If this is all you’re doing, chances are you are your own worst enemy simply because you’re not being as efficient with the strength you already have as you could be.
 Getting a competitive powerlifter to assess your form in person would be best, but if not, here’s a shortlist of things to focus on:

 - Keep your feet planted.